 - Remove from heat and add the hot chocolate mix and stir well.

 - Divide into two bowls and top with the orange marmalade or jam.
-Serve with a splash of hemp milk (or any milk or milk alternative) if you enjoy a more running oatmeal.
+Serve with a splash of hemp milk (or any milk or milk alternative) if you enjoy a runnier consistency to your oatmeal.